fcocjin/ReddyMicroRNA/README.md

 `cd /Users/Francis/Desktop/ReddyMicroRNA`

-Once the directory is changed, you need to initiate Python and AvianScreen.
+Once the directory is changed, you need to initiate Python and miRNAFinder.
 Enter "python miRNA_Finder.py" to run the file.

 `python miRNA_Finder.py`